This content may contain material that is confronting and disturbing, and may cause sadness or distress.

 The Victorian Government’s Child Information Sharing Scheme (CISS) commenced in 2018.
 CISS enables authorised professionals working in prescribed organisations (known as ‘information sharing entities’) who work with children, young people and/or their families to share information with each other to promote children’s wellbeing and safety.
 The list of prescribed organisations includes:

 - Maternal and Child Health Services

 From September 2020, CISS will capture a broader range of professionals and organisations delivering universal services, including schools, early childhood services, public hospitals and general practitioners.

 The Victorian Government implemented CISS throughout 2019 by facilitating training for prescribed organisations, and developing a range of resources, such as a helpline, to assist organisations to understand CISS.

 The Australian Institute for Teaching and School Leadership (AITSL) is conducting research and consultation to support implementation of the recommendations of a National Review of Teacher Registration.
 The Victorian Government is working with AITSL and other states and territories to strengthen and ensure consistency of teacher registration requirements.
 The Victorian Government is also considering how it can support information sharing between the Victorian Institute of Teaching and other teacher regulatory authorities to better promote child safety.

 The Royal Commission outlined ways to help care service providers make informed decisions about carer suitability.

-Victoria maintains a carer register under Part 3.4 of the that contains information about current foster carers, and out-of-home care residential carers including other providers of services to children in residential care.
+Victoria maintains a carer register under Part 3.4 of the Children, Youth and Families Act that contains information about current foster carers, and out-of-home care residential carers including other providers of services to children in residential care.

 As recommended by the Royal Commission, the Victorian Government continues to work with the Australian Government and other states and territories on a national approach to collecting and sharing information about carers.